AbhinavSivanandhan/TrialsOfAIFootballCommentator/SoundEventClassification/readme.txt

 This contains two scripts, one to identify key sport events by identifying a sudden increase in sound and compile all these events/'highlights'.
 The other script(doesn't work) help classify different events based on sound.
+For now, download a video from youtube, but later use a proper video dataset.
+Or better yet, run the model live.